bassemustafa/bikeshare-project/README.md

   - Users Earliest Birth Year (IF Available).
   - Users Most Recent Birth Year (IF Available).
   - Users Most Common Birth Year (IF Available).
-- Show a sample of data as many asthe user needs.
+- Show a sample of data as much as the user needs.

-The Project Started 14th of July and Submitted and Approved at 16th of July 2021.
+The Project Started on the 14th of July and was Submitted and Approved on th 16th of July 2021.

 **Give it try:**
 -   Clone the repo.